 • Get ready.
 Place a rack in the middle of the oven and preheat to 425°F.

 • Make the Spiced Garlic Marinade.
-In a food processor combine the garlic, paprika, allspice, thyme, black pepper, nutmeg, and one to two good pinches of salt.
-Juice the lemon or lime into the processor, catching any seeds, and set aside the peel to use in the stuffing.
-Pulse to combine and then process into a pulpy mixture.
+In a food processor, combine all of the marinade ingredients, seasoning with one to two good pinches of salt.
+Pulse to combine, then process into a pulpy mixture.
 It doesn’t need to be completely smooth.

 • Prepare the hens.
 Apply the marinade generously to the outside and in the cavity of each hen.
 Lift the skin of the breast and apply some of the marinade underneath.

 • Stuff the hens.
-Once the hens are cool enough to handle, stuff each one with the chopped onions and celery.
-Now squeeze the juice of the remaining lime or lemon onto the hens.
-Add a spent lemon half, including those from making the marinade, into the cavity of each hen along with the onion and celery.
+Once cool enough to handle, squeeze the juice of the remaining lime or lemon onto the hens.
+Stuff each one with the spent lemon or lime halves, including those reserved from the marinade.
+Add the chopped onions and celery as well.

-• Bake the hens.
-Bake, basting the hens every 15 minutes with the broth, until the hens are nicely browned and cooked through, about an hour to 1 hour and 15 minutes.
+• Roast the game hens.
+Roast, basting the hens every 15 minutes with the broth, until they are nicely browned and cooked through, about 60 to 75 minutes.
 Remove from the oven and cover loosely with foil for 15 minutes to rest before serving.

 Video